openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * `invalid_registration_object`
     * The `registration` parameter contains an invalid RP Registration Metadata Object.
 * `value_not_supported`
     * The Self-Issued OP does not support one or more of the RP Registration Metadata values defined in (#rp-metadata).
-When not supported metadata values include DID methods, ID Token Sub Identifier Types, or credential formats, more specific error message as defined above must be used.
+When not supported metadata values include DID methods, ID Token Subject Syntax Types, or credential formats, more specific error message as defined above must be used.

 The error response must be made in the same manner as defined in Section 3.1.2.6 of [@OpenID].